What does it mean to be a disciple? You better count the cost before becoming one!

 How does this information help me grow in Christ?

 Are you a disciple?
-He or she is a learner.
+If, so, you are a learner.
 You are supposed to sit at the feet of Jesus and learn of him.
 He calls you to take his yolk upon yourself and walk with him.
 You learn.
 Then you have to take the test.
-A student submits during tests that he gives.
-If you look at tests with your busy minds, then you will believe that the teacher—Jesus—is silent.
+A student submits during tests that Jesus gives.
+If you sit at exams with your busy minds, then you will believe that the teacher—Jesus—is silent.
 But if you quiet your mind, then you will discover that this is an open-book exam.
 You can bring your Bible.
 Then the teacher will call you in front to his desk and then he will ask you questions, so it’s a personal test.
 So it’s a two-stage test: open book written and personal.
 If you stumble and fail, he may send you back to the basics class, which he also teaches.
 But he will not kick you out of his school.
 You just have to start over from the beginning.

 Never give up or walk out of his school.
 Just submit.
 Learn of him.
 Then he will commission you to go out and reach your corner of the world.